gerardpuigl/Nuwe_Summer_League_Backend/README.md

 ## ⚙️ How to Use

-  Important check that you have JVM installed. `java -version` and monogodb started on port 27000
+  Important check that you have JVM installed. `java -version` and local monogodb started on port 27000.

 ### On windows: (recommended to test)

-On your cmd open the application folder from this repository text any command to use.
+Open the cmd, open the application folder from this repository and text any command.

 ### On mac or Linux:

-On your termianl, open this application and use the commands but changing `nuwe` by `java -jar nuweCliApp.jar`
+On the termianl, open this application and text any commands but changing `nuwe` by `java -jar nuweCliApp.jar`

 Example `java -jar nuweCliApp.jar login`